WHAT IS A LITIGATION PARALEGAL?

 What does that mean?

-The attorney looks to the litigation paralegal to do the initial drafting of documents that will be sent to opposing parties, asking those parties to produce documents or answer written questions (“discovery”) related to the issues of the case.
+The attorney looks to the litigation paralegal to do the initial drafting of documents that will be sent to the court, asking the court for relief (the Complaint) or for the court to take action during the case (a motion).

-Many attorneys also rely on the paralegal to do the first-round draft of pleadings that will be filed with the court.
+Many attorneys rely on the paralegal to draft the first draft of pleadings that will be filed with the court.
+Often, a similar version of that pleading or motion is already in the firm’s document system, which the paralegal can use as a starting point.

-The paralegal also finalizes and proofreads the pleadings before they get filed.
-This can also involve gathering exhibits and affidavits that may be attached to the pleadings.
+Other times, the attorney drafts the initial version and the paralegal finalizes and proofreads the motions before they get filed or served on opposing counsel.
+This can also involve gathering exhibits and affidavits that may be attached to the motions.

 What does that mean?

-The paralegal is the team member who is searching the case database for potential evidence (emails, text messages, memos, contracts, etc.) that the attorney might want to use during these depositions, mediations, and arbitrations.
+The paralegal is the team member who is searching the case database (or the client’s file) for potential evidence (emails, text messages, memos, contracts, etc.) that the attorney might want to use during these depositions, mediations, and arbitrations.

-After the review and analysis of these documents, the paralegal organizes them into electronic or paper notebooks so that the attorney can easily find them during the deposition or other proceedings.
+After reviewing and analyzing these documents, the paralegal organizes them into electronic or paper notebooks so that the attorney can easily find them during the deposition or other proceedings.

 What does that mean?